 This PME should help officers and SNCOs understand what Mission Command is, where it came from, why it is important today (today, now more than ever!) and most importantly how to practice it in your unit or sub-unit.
-The list here will be evolving as we spend more time developing resources, including those specifically around Mission Command and other resources that help highlight the context for MIssion Command.
+The list here will be evolving as we develop more resources, including those specifically around Mission Command and other resources that help highlight the context for MIssion Command.

-Mission Command and the Nelson Touch
+Mission Command Examples and the Nelson Touch

 Nelson embodied Mission Command before the Battles of Jena-Auerstadt that led to the thinking that formed into the German concept of Mission Command.